Staying Connected During COVID-19

 Q. What should seniors and caregivers know about social isolation during COVID-19?

 A. Now, with COVID-19, the times have changed.
 Along with the risk of coronavirus infection, comes the risk of social isolation.
 It is difficult for seniors to balance these competing problems.
 During a time of social distancing, there are ways for all of us to stay socially connected.
 When we think of it, it doesn’t take much to reach out to someone else in a similar situation.
 It can be helpful to talk with someone with the same issues and maintain that connection throughout this crisis.

 Q. What are some words of advice during these difficult times?

 A. Stay in touch with the people close to you, especially those who are also social distancing.
-The C.D.C. is recommending that communities create “buddy systems” to make sure vulnerable and hard-to-reach people stay connected, particularly to news about COVID-19.
+The C.D.C. is recommending that senior retirement communities create “buddy systems” to make sure vulnerable and hard-to-reach people stay connected, particularly to news about COVID-19.
 This can be done remotely through a church, social group, or daily email blasts.
 Stay informed, but stay calm.
 If you cannot get the supplies you need, improvise as best you can, and reach out to agencies, who can help if you need to.
 Do not be afraid to ask for help; that is why volunteers and assistance agencies are out there, and many of them are stepping up in new ways during this crisis.

 Q. If a senior is isolated from their family, how can their family still help?